ISENBECK66/X-NetMed/README.md

 - **train.py**: contains the model with the best performance in the testing set, obtained using the notebook
 - **Dockerfile**: contains the image for the docker

 ---
 ## 5 - Loading final model into a service:

 #### pipenv

-The script *train.py* load the model : *player_model.bin* and it can run in a separate virtual environment across its dependency files *Pipenv* and *Pipenv.lock*.
+The script *train.py* load the model : *r_model.bin* and it can run in a separate virtual environment across its dependency files *Pipenv* and *Pipenv.lock*.
 *flask* was used for the local deployment in *train.py* script.

 - Install pipenv :